Do you use Palm Oil in any of your products?

 Do your nut butters contain trans fats as a result of processing?

 No. All of our nut butters are free from trans fats and do not contain palm oil.
-Our nuts are air dry roasted and do not require the addition of any oil.

 What are the white beads/ dots/ snowflakes on the top of Coconut & Peanut/ Almond butter?

 At Meridian we are proud that we don’t use palm oil or stabilisers to emulsify our products and it’s because of this that the oil from the nuts separates in our products.